FEDERAL CHARGES, BOP NEWS: UPDATED WEEKLY. 2026

 For example, Paul Walczak, who failed to pay over $4 million in taxes, was pardoned before serving any time, clearing his IRS restitution.
 Many of Trump’s clemencies involved those with political connections to him.
 Walczak’s pardon followed $1M contributions from his mother, who also attempted to undermine Biden’s 2020 campaign.

-Trevor Milton, convicted of defrauding investors of Nikola, received a four-year sentence but was pardoned by Trump, who noted Milton’s early support for his presidential campaign.
+Trevor Milton, who was convicted of defrauding investors of Nikola, received a four-year sentence but was pardoned by Trump, who noted Milton’s early support for his presidential campaign.

 The transactional nature of Trump’s presidency was highlighted recently by former Pardon Attorney Elizabeth Oyer.
 You might remember that the Obama Administration launched a major fraud case against FIFA and over 30 other defendants, which is now before the Supreme Court on petitions for certiorari.